Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 - Egress

-This policy blocks all traffic to and from every pod in the namespace.
-You can then add specific policies to allow required communication, following the principle of least privilege.
+This policy blocks all traffic (in and out) for all pods in the namespace.
+From here, you can define focused policies that allow only approved traffic, enforcing the principle of least privilege.

 1